kinoshitayoshihiro/composer2/README.md

 Expression and sustain controllers can be synthesized directly from the audio with `--cc-strategy energy` or `rms`.
 These modes generate CC11 values roughly every 10 ms, smoothed by `--cc11-smoothing-ms` (default 80 ms).
-For piano-like stems, `--cc64-threshold` heuristically inserts sustain-pedal (CC64) on/off events when energy remains above the given threshold between notes.
-Additional flags like `--cc64-instruments`, `--cc11-min-dt-ms`, and `--cc11-min-delta` control sustain targets and CC11 sparsification.
-A typical preset is `--cc-strategy energy --cc11-smoothing-ms 80 --cc11-min-dt-ms 30 --cc11-min-delta 3`.
+For piano-like stems, `--sustain-threshold` heuristically inserts sustain-pedal (CC64) on/off events when gaps between notes are shorter than the given threshold.
+Optional flags like `--cc11-min-dt-ms` and `--cc11-min-delta` sparsify the CC11 stream.
 `--controls-post-bend` governs how any synthesized vibrato or portamento curves interact with existing pitch bends (`skip`, `add`, or `replace`).

+Example:
+`--cc-strategy energy --cc11-smoothing-ms 80 --cc11-min-dt-ms 30 --cc11-min-delta 3 --sustain-threshold 0.12`

 Tempo unification: